 6. Exercising can be an opportunity to socialise

 Exercising can provide a great opportunity to socialise with friends or like-minded people.
-Whether it’s a morning jog with a friend, or a Zumba class at the local community hall, taking part in fitness activities with others promoted self-care by helping us establish social connections.
+Whether it’s a morning jog with a friend, or a Zumba class at the local community hall, taking part in fitness activities with others promotes self-care by helping us establish social connections.

 What exercises are good for mental health?